WAVE Web Accessibility Tool Tutorial: How to Use WAVE Chrome and Firefox Extension

 #4) “Outline View” icons on the toolbar will let you know if the headings are in order or not.

 #5) The “Reset Page” icon will refresh the page.

-You can also evaluate the accessibility of the website without downloading the wave tool and directly using it through online.
+You can also evaluate the accessibility of the website without downloading the wave tool and directly use it online.

-Step #3) You will find summary details in left hand side of the navigation.
+Step #3) You will find summary details on the left-hand side of the navigation.

-- Errors would be displaying in red with a count.
-In my case its showing as 13.
+- Errors would be displayed in red with a count.
+In my case, it’s showing as 13.

-- Alerts would be displaying in yellow with a count 13.
+- Alerts would be displayed in yellow with a count 13.